Hey, Soul Sister: Composition

 "Hey, Soul Sister" is a mid-tempo pop rock song.
 Written in the key of E major, the beat is set in common time and composed in a tempo of 97 bpm.
 The song is characterized by a signature pattern played on a ukulele, that follows a basic E5 – B – C#m – A (I5 – V – vi – IV) progression in the verse, tag and bridge, switching to an A – B – E5 – B (IV – V – I5 – V) progression in the chorus.
 The song's chord structure is arranged in an A B A B A B A form.
-It rhymes "sister" with "Mr. Mister."
+Its chorus references the band Mr. Mister.

 Lyrically, Stafford admitted the inspiration for the song came about while Monahan was imagining what Burning Man must be like, and started penning lyrics inspired by the imagery he saw:

 Monahan has since confirmed this in several radio interviews.

 Critical reception

-"Hey, Soul Sister" has seen mixed reviews from music critics.
+"Hey, Soul Sister" received almost entirely negative reviews from critics.